-“He is a mediation megastar, hugely experienced and brings years of knowledge to each mediation” and “one of New Zealand’s pre-eminent mediators” possessing “vast experience mediating in Asia and the Middle East”
+“he is a mediation megastar, hugely experienced and brings years of knowledge to each mediation” possessing “vast experience mediating in Asia and the Middle East”

-In New Zealand, Geoff is based at Clifton Chambers, Wellington and offers himself as a local mediator in all NZ centers.
+In New Zealand, Geoff is based at Clifton Chambers, Wellington.

-In the UK Geoff is at Brick Court Chambers, London and he divides his time between his London and New Zealand mediation practices as well as mediating in Asia.
+In the UK, Geoff is at Brick Court Chambers, London.
+He divides his time between the London and New Zealand practices, as well as mediating in Asia.

 Known as a mediator who can connect with parties in conflict, Geoff has been engaged by many of the world’s leading law firms as well as Asian, UK and NZ Governments.